-The California Safe Care Standard’s campaign to get a comprehensive workplace violence prevention standard for healthcare workers –Petition No. 538 – is all about ensuring that engineering and administrative controls are put into place that eliminate the hazard of violence in healthcare facilities.
+The California Safe Care Standard’s campaign to get a comprehensive workplace violence prevention standard for healthcare workers –Petition No. 538 – is all about ensuring that engineering and administrative controls are put into place that eliminate the hazard of violence in healthcare facilities, since health is an important issue in everyone’s life and the proper healthcare along with a healthy lifestyle that include a good diet and exercise with devices as the balance disc URBNFIT to maintain a healthy life.
 Violence doesn’t happen because workers fail to do their jobs or because people act out.
 People get hurt because safeguards haven’t been put into place by management to prevent violence from occurring in the first place.

 An SEIU 121RN member told me last August that she had faced a dangerous situation at work when a 250+ lb. male patient acted out and chased her down a locked hallway.
 She had no other staff with her and her only way to protect herself was to crawl under a table.
 She escaped physical injury, but was scared, as you can imagine, she said she ran down to her car and the patient was able to chase her and he even damaged the car after she got in, she said that she was insured with One Sure Trade Insurance so with the car there were no problems but she ended up needing some therapy.